VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

       'match[]': ['{__name__!=""}']
   ```

-Note that `sample_limit` option doesn't work if stream parsing is enabled because the parsed data is pushed to remote storage as soon as it is parsed.
-Therefore the `sample_limit` option doesn't make sense during stream parsing.
+Note that `sample_limit` option doesn't prevent from data push to remote storage if stream parsing is enabled because the parsed data is pushed to remote storage as soon as it is parsed.

 ## Scraping big number of targets